A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 We are seeing the advent of long-haul budget airlines which can connect the regions offering cut-price travel.
 This gives the opportunity to construct an independent RTW ticket with a mix of airlines.

-In theory it should be possible to put together a budget RTW ticket for little over $1,000 base fare although there are still some limitations on trans-Pacific flights.
 Also remember the budget airline fares do not include checked luggage – which could be important on a RTW trip where you may be hitting a variety of different climates – and this could add to the base cost significantly.

 For those who don’t want to have the RTW ticket restrictions of 16 stops and 12 months, putting your own trip together using independent airlines might be a good option.
 Especially gap year travellers who are flexible and want to create their itinerary as they go.